kommander/aden/docs/index.md

 Clicking the newly added button on the page should result in the next random quote shown on the page.

 ## Modules
 Looks a bit 90s though, lets add some styling.
 I heard [bootstrap](http://getbootstrap.com/) gives you a good head-start and is widely used.
 To be able to add modules to our project we need to initialize npm with `npm init --yes`, then we can add bootstrap via `npm i bootstrap`.
-In our `index.css` we can now just do `@import "~bootstrap/dist/css/bootstrap.min.css";` at the very top.
+Create an _entry style_ `touch index.css` and just put `@import "~bootstrap/dist/css/bootstrap.min.css";` at the very top.

 Add `class="btn btn-primary"` to our button element.